 1969 magazine article entitled "Short wave listening on ...

 GREAT LAKES MARINE RADIO SERVICES."
 The second

 consists of three tables of frequency information for the

 Robert Mazur, VA3ROM,

-is currently working on the history of VBA Thunder Bay and subsequently
+has authored an on-line history of VBA Thunder Bay and subsequently

 on some of the earlier Canadian marine radio stations that were